Duke-GCB/calrissian/README.md

 ## Running the example

-With the VolumeClaims and Build processes in place, you can run the example with 2 jobs
+With the VolumeClaims and Build processes in place, you can run the example with 2 jobs.
+These jobs use the docker image built by the BuildConfig, so they cannot be run until the build completes.

 1. Stage the input data and workflow onto the `input-data` volume with the StageDataJob.